 When you have bought a property, you are given three days during which you are allowed to reconsider your purchase.
 This period of reflection starts the day after you receive the purchase contract which has been signed by both parties: the buyer and the seller.
 The cooling off period is meant to prevent one from making a rash or ill-considered decision which could bring about significant financial consequences.

 Buying an apartment

-When buying an apartment, other rules apply.
+Different rules apply when buying an apartment.
 When an apartment is purchased, one comes to own a specific part of the total object or apartment building.
-In order to learn about your rights and responsibilities as an apartment owner and the use of common facilities (elevator, stairs and garden for example), you can contact the association of owners (VVE).
+You can contact the association of owners (VVE) to learn about your rights and responsibilities as an apartment owner and the use of common facilities (for example: elevator, stairs and garden).
 Therefore, it is important to know if an organised (and active) association of owners exists for your apartment building.

 As a buyer, you may expect the property which you have purchased to contain all the aspects required for normal use.
 Unfortunately, hidden defects could appear after moving into a house or apartment.
 Dutch law protects the buyer against certain instances of hidden defects.

 Has specialists in just about every area of the law, mostly focussing on employment, family and property law.
 Has lots of free information on their website.

 Advising expats on the legal aspects of buying property and setting up a business in The Netherlands.
 Experienced in family law and estate planning.